Gembloux railway station

-Nowadays, the station is primarily used by commuters travelling into nearby Brussels (40 minutes away) and Namur (10 minutes away).
+The station is primarily used by commuters travelling into nearby Brussels (40 minutes away) and Namur (10 minutes away).
 It has curved platforms allowing for high-speed rail to pass through without problem, allowing for speeds up to 200 km/h.
 The station itself is currently under expansion due to the high number of users from the growing population of Gembloux.

 Train services

 The station is served by the following services: